dustinpfister/blog_posts/_posts/threejs-line.md

 layout: post
 categories: three.js
 id: 178
-updated: 2023-01-03 09:31:38
+updated: 2023-06-14 10:39:12
-version: 1.31
+version: 1.32
 ---

 When it comes to making a [threejs](https://threejs.org/) project it is typically the mesh object class that is used to create and add objects to a scene.
 However there are a few other options that can be used as a way to add content to a scene such as Points which can be used to just simply show the location of the points of a position attribute of buffer geometry, and then Lines.
 For this post I will be focusing more so on using Lines then as an alternative to using mesh objects as I have another post in which the main focus is on [points](/2018/05/12/threejs-points-material/).

 <!-- more -->

-There is only so much to write about with the [Line](https://threejs.org/docs/#api/en/objects/Line), and [LineSegments](https://threejs.org/docs/#api/en/objects/LineSegments) constructors in threejs, so to help keep this post from being to thin I will also be writing about other closly realted topucs such as how to come up with the points in the first place, and the Materials that can be used with Lines.
+There is only so much to write about with the [Line](https://threejs.org/docs/#api/en/objects/Line), and [LineSegments](https://threejs.org/docs/#api/en/objects/LineSegments) constructors in threejs, so to help keep this post from being too thin I will also be writing about other closly realted topics such as how to come up with the points in the first place, and the Materials that can be used with Lines.
 With lines I can not use any of the mesh object materials as such I must stick with the [LineBasicMatreial](https://threejs.org/docs/index.html#api/materials/LineBasicMaterial) and [LineDashedMaterial](https://threejs.org/docs/index.html#api/en/materials/LineDashedMaterial).
+Also there is a lot of ground to cover when it comes to the subject of how to create a v3array, or a curve to create such an array from, so forth and so on.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/Cs5QXW0xldQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>